RedisGrafana/RedisGrafana/docs/quickstart.md

 ### Redis Data Source

-The [Configuration](redis-datasource/configuration.md) page explains how to connect data source to Redis database.
+The [Configuration](redis-datasource/configuration.md) page explains how to connect the data source to the Redis database.

 ### Redis Application plug-in